Collaboration Workflow

 -

-Check your permissions in the Collaborators tab:
+Check your Compliance Role and Access Scope in the Collaborators tab:

 -